dchiquito/ceclia-ctf/README.md

 ## Phase 3: Logging in

 The message from Phase 2 is a URL (possibly shortened) to a Raspberry pi hosting my CTF server application (app).
 The app will automatically redirect to the login page without valid credentials or a hacked auth token.
-The auth token is a base64 encoded JSON object stored in a cookie:
+The auth token is a JWTF token stored in a cookie, that has the following payload:

 ```
 {